-All Preceptors/Associate Preceptors/ Registered Nurses/ Practitioners Registered with NMBI signing nursing student documentation should insert their details below, as indicated.
+All Preceptors/Associate Preceptors/Registered Nurses/Practitioners Registered with NMBI /Supervisors8 signing nursing student documentation should insert their details below, as indicated.

-Name of Preceptor/Associate Preceptor/ Registered Nurse/ Practitioner Registered with NMBI 6 (PRINT NAME) Signature Initials Practice Placement Area
+Name of Preceptor/Associate Preceptor/Registered Nurse/ Practitioner Registered with NMBI/ Supervisor (PRINT NAME) Signature Initials Practice Placement Area

-Completing this grid is a requirement for any professional who is signing or making an entry, in the National Competence Assessment Document.
+Completing this grid is a requirement for any professional who is signing or making an entry in the National Competence Assessment Document.

-6 Adapted from Nurse Registration Programmes Standards and Requirements (NMBI, 2016:124 - 3.2.6.6)
+8 Adapted from Nurse Registration Programmes Standards and Requirements (NMBI, 2016:124 - 3.2.6.6)

-NMBI National Competence Assessment Document - YEAR ONE Practice Placement Details
+NMBI National Competence Assessment Document - YEAR THREE Practice Placement Details

-Name of Practice Placement
+Name of practice placement

-Number of Weeks in this Practice Placement
+Number of weeks in this practice placement

-Type of Practice Placement
+Type of practice placement

-Name of Health Service Provider
+Name of the health service

+provider

-Phone number of Placement
+Phone number of placement

 Name of CNM

 Name of Preceptor

 Name of Associate Preceptor

 Name of CPC